bar10dr/SevOmatic/README.md

 >
 > Ex: dotnet run -- -r single

+> Update frequency
+>
 > -f [Update frequency]
 >
 > If in continous mode, will set the number of seconds between each attempt to update the spreadsheet.
 Default is 60.
 >
 > Ex: dotnet run -- -f 30

+> Specify what row in the spreadsheet to start inserting information
+>
 > -x [Row number]
 >
 > The first row of the worksheet to start inserting information on.
 This way you can customize the top of a spreadsheet manually.
 Default is 1.